jinghuazhao/FM-pipeline/README.md

 ## EXAMPLE

+### --- GWAS summary statistics ---

+Files `bmi.tsv.gz` is described in SUMSTATS repository, https://github.com/jinghuazhao/SUMSTATS.

+### --- 1000Genomes panel ---

+This is available as [FUSION LD reference panel](https://data.broadinstitute.org/alkesgroup/FUSION/LDREF.tar.bz2), with [1KG.sh](1KG/1KG.sh) to generate `SNPinfo.dta.gz` and [st.do](1KG/st.do) to generate the script [Extract.sh](1KG/Extract.sh) for the required LD-blocks.

+### --- The lead SNPs ---

-Files `bmi.tsv.gz` and `97.snps` are described in https://github.com/jinghuazhao/SUMSTATS.
-From the 97 SNPs, a st.bed is generated as follows,
+From the 97 SNPs described in the SUMSTATS repository, a st.bed is generated as follows,
 ```bash
 # st.bed
 (